CAN Newsletter – #SiteCoordinatorsMatter

 The California AfterSchool Network is a sponsor os the 2019 BOOST Collaborative Conference!
 The CAN team will be hosting 6 inspirational workshops in Palm Springs sharing our vision for the field for Afterschool while also encouraging and building the support for Afterschool advocates.
 Register for BOOST today for a chance to catch the CAN workshop strand!

 Take a moment to spread the love for after school programs this Valentine’s Day.
 There are many reasons to love after school - we love after school programs because it ensures a safe environment, inspires creative learning, and helps working families.
 The Afterschool Alliance has created a We Love Afterschool Partner Toolkit to help you express your love for after school and show why #AfterschoolWorks i

-This webinar, hosted by the California AfterSchool Network and Attendance Works, will look at how high quality expanded learning (before and after school, summer, and intersession learning experiences) programs help reduce chronic absenteeism.
+This webinar, hosted by the California AfterSchool Network and Attendance Works, looks at how high quality Expanded Learning programs (before and after school, summer, and intersession learning experiences) help reduce chronic absenteeism.

 The Afterschool Alliance has put together a two-part series to look at the new 116th Congress: what are the priorities, what might get accomplished, and what are the challenges and opportunities ahead from the after school advocate’s perspective.
 Part One addresses the priorities, what is to be accomplished, and the challenges.
 Part Two addresses possible opportunities in the after school and education sector.